dylmye/lets-plan/README.md

   </a>
 </p>

-A React based trip planner, stored in your local storage.
-Images are stored in Firebase and the project is set up to be hosted in Firebase.
+A simple React/Redux based trip planner.
+Let's Plan is designed to be mobile- and offline- first, with added support for sync and sharing with friends.
+Cloud services (sync, image hosting) are provided through Firebase.

+## Current roadmap/to-do

+- [ ] Sync epic - making a firebase functions-based API
+- [ ] `redux-offline` implementation
+- [ ] Edit trip functionality

 ## Development